OlivierLD/raspberry-coffee/SerialRxTx/README.md

-## Lib RxTx, Serial communication with raspi-serial-console.
+## Cross-Platform Serial communication with raspi-serial-console.
-This involves the classes located in the package `gnu.io`.
+This involves the `RxTx` classes located in the package `gnu.io`.
 To install this package (on Raspberry PI, or more generally on Ubuntu), type
 ```
 $> sudo apt-get install librxtx-java